Achieving a Workplace Environment Active with Diverse Human Resources

 Diversity and Advancement in the Workplace

-In fiscal 2013, the Human Resources Group established the Staff Development and Employment Initiating Chamber, which is taking a range of measures to enable female employees, disabled employees, and reemployed retirees to contribute even more.
+Human Resources Group of the NYK established Diversity Promotion Team, which is taking a range of measures to enable female employees, disabled employees, and reemployed retirees to contribute even more.

 We have particularly focused on advancing women by eliminating categorization of positions as either career-track or general duty, and unifying our personnel system.
 Since then, we have created systems and conditions that enable employees to pursue careers irrespective of gender.